gitextensions/gitextensions/README.md

 ## Introduction

-GitExtensions is a shell extension, a Visual Studio 2008 / 2010 / 2012 / 2013 plugin and a standalone Git repository tool.
+GitExtensions is a standalone Git repository tool, a Visual Studio 2008 / 2010 / 2012 / 2013 plugin and a shell extension.

 ## Current status